ava-labs/avalanche-docs/docs/tooling/cli-cross-chain/teleporter-on-local-networks.md

 This how-to guide focuses on deploying Teleporter-enabled Subnets to a local Avalanche network.

-It guides you to create and deploy a pair of Subnets and cross communicate between them and with the local `C-Chain` by using Teleporter and the underlying warp technology.
+After this tutorial, you would have created and deployed two Subnets to the local network and have enabled them to cross-communicate with each other and with the local C-Chain (through Teleporter and the underlying Warp technology.)

-For more information and concepts on Cross Chain messaging at Avalanche, Teleporter and Warp, check:
+For more information on Cross Chain messaging through Teleporter and Warp, check:

 - [Cross Chain References](/build/cross-chain)

-Note that currently only [Subnet-EVM](https://github.com/ava-labs/subnet-evm) and [Subnet-EVM-Based](https://github.com/ava-labs/precompile-evm) virtual machines support Teleporter, so we will using them in this tutorial.
+Note that currently only [Subnet-EVM](https://github.com/ava-labs/subnet-evm) and [Subnet-EVM-Based](/build/vm/evm/intro) virtual machines support Teleporter.

 ## Prerequisites